Parliamentary.ai

 Overview

-The Policing Resources Bill aims to ensure sufficient funding for police forces in England and Wales.
-It amends the Police Act 1996 to mandate that the Secretary of State considers specific factors when allocating grants, and establishes an independent body to annually review the adequacy of police funding.
+This bill aims to ensure that police forces in England and Wales receive sufficient funding to effectively carry out their duties.
+It amends the Police Act 1996 to establish a statutory duty for the Secretary of State to ensure adequate funding and introduces an independent body to annually review the adequacy of police grants.

 Description

-The bill also creates an independent body to review and report annually on the adequacy of police grants.
-This body's reviews will consider compliance with the amended section 46 and the sufficiency of funding for national security.
+The bill establishes an independent body to annually review and report on the adequacy of police grants.
+This body will assess whether the grants comply with the new requirements and whether funding for national security is sufficient.
+The Secretary of State must appoint this body within six months of the Act passing.

 Government Spending